BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_1_Creating_Secrets_from_the_Command_Line.md

 * Address private keys are derived from an account private key and an address derivation path (e.g., `0/0` for the first external address).
-* Public keys are derived from the associated public keys.
+* Public keys are derived from the associated private keys.
 * Addresses are derived from address public keys.

-The descriptors that we first encountered in §3.4 are made up of the lower-level secrets in this hierarchy:
+The descriptors that we first encountered in §3.4 are made up of the lower-level secrets in this hierarcy:
 ```
-wpkh([e18dae20/84h/1h/0h]tpubDC4ujMbsd9REzpGk3gnTjkrfJFw1NnvCpx6QBbLj3CHBzcLmVzssTVP8meRAM1WW4pZnK6SCCPGyzi9eMfzSXoeFMNprqtgxG71VRXTmetu/0/*)#3658f8sn",
+wpkh([e18dae20/84h/1h/0h]tpubDC4ujMbsd9REzpGk3gnTjkrfJFw1NnvCpx6QBbLj3CHBzcLmVzssTVP8meRAM1WW4pZnK6SCCPGyzi9eMfzSXoeFMNprqtgxG71VRXTmetu/0/*)#3658f8sn"
 ```

 Here: